Officers of the Board

-Sharon Almeida, VP
+Sharon Almeida, Vice Chair

 Sharon is the CEO of Cents & Sensibility, Inc. located in Pleasanton.
 With more than 25 years of experience in financial and investment advisory services, Sharon continues to guide local families by providing clarity and instilling the confidence necessary to make important wealth decisions.
 Sharon is an active member of the Tri-Valley community.
 Volunteering for R.E.A.C.H. over the past decade has allowed her to help adults with developmental challenges enrich their quality of life.
 Sharon’s bonus son, Victor, previously lived in two REACH properties and is one of our Tri Valley athletes.
 Sharon also serves on the board of the HERS Breast Cancer Foundation and volunteers for the Sandra J. Wing Healing Therapies Foundation.

 Patrick O’Brien, Treasurer